lawmurray/Birch/README.md

     birch test

+## Documentation

-Documentation for the standard library is readily accessible at <http://www.birch-lang.org>.
+Documentation for the standard library is readily accessible at <http://www.birch-lang.org/documentation/library>, or you can build it yourself with:

+    birch docs
+    mkdocs serve